samjd-zz/linkedin_ssi_booster/README.md

 ##### Why this is smarter than "AI writes posts"

-- **Advanced multi-language NLP with spaCy** — theme/claim extraction, semantic similarity, fact suggestion when the truth gate drops a sentence, and multi-language routing (English `en_core_web_md` + Japanese `ja_core_news_md`).
+- **Advanced multi-language NLP with spaCy** — theme/claim extraction, semantic similarity, fact suggestion when the truth gate drops a sentence, and multi-language routing (English `en_core_web_md` + Japanese `ja_core_news_md` with the SudachiPy tokenizer).
+The curator ships 8 Japanese-language music feeds out of the box, so the Japanese pipeline learns from real native-language sources rather than translated text.
 Preprocessing filters boilerplate before fact storage.
-See [docs/knowledge-extraction-improvement.md](docs/knowledge-extraction-improvement.md).
+See [docs/spacy-extraction.md](docs/spacy-extraction.md) and [docs/knowledge-extraction-improvement.md](docs/knowledge-extraction-improvement.md).
 - **Model2Vec static embedding classification** — ultra-fast article categorisation (`minishlab/potion-base-8M`, 30MB, zero API deps) mapped to 10 SSI categories; results boost selection-learning rankings and stamp extracted facts with `primary_category` and `primary_ssi_component`.
 - **Persona-grounded generation** — every post uses facts, projects, and outcomes from your private persona graph and domain knowledge packs — not a bio blurb.
 - **Hybrid RAG + agent pipeline** — BM25 retrieval, deterministic validation, multi-step orchestration, and a BM25+graph reranker for high factuality and variety.